Madera County Property Taxes

 The median home value in Madera County, California is $367,700, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in California?
+How does Madera County rank for property taxes in California?

 Counties with Similar Tax Rates